Value of Household Goods and Home Construction company Virco Mfg Corp. (VIRC:NMQ) based in Torrance fell 76.3% in week ending Sept. 24

 Related

-There were three companies in cities associated with Los Angeles County that received FDA citations as a result of three inspections conducted in the county in July, according to reports from the U.S. Food and Drug Administration (FDA).
+There was one company in a city associated with Los Angeles County that received an FDA citation as a result of one inspection conducted in the county in August, according to reports from the U.S. Food and Drug Administration (FDA).

 Trending